cmacho/deepcluster/README.md

 Download the mini imagenet dataset e.g. from the links that you can find here: https://github.com/yaoyao-liu/mini-imagenet-tools

 Split the 64 classes from the training set of mini imagenet into one group of 12 classes and one group of 52 classes.
-The directory structure for mini imagenet should then be as shown in [mini_imagenet_directory_structure.txt](mini_imagenet_directory_structure.txt)
+The directory structure for mini imagenet should then be as shown in [mini_imagenet_directory_structure.txt](mini_imagenet_directory_structure.txt).
+Each of the leaves in the tree shown here is a folder containing 600 images.

 Update the paths for the mini imagenet directories in [main.sh](main.sh) and [main_constrained.sh](main_constrained_dc.sh) and [sample_labeled_tasks.sh](sample_labeled_tasks.sh) as appropriate.